 (e) Non-conforming Fences and Walls.
-Fences or walls existing as of September 13, 1989 not complying with the provisions of this Section shall not be enlarged or extended without a new building permit and, further, shall not be replaced, or re-erected without compliance with the provisions of Section 6-305 (a-e) (except for such minor repairs necessary to keep the fence or wall from becoming a health or safety hazard).
+Fences or walls existing as of September 13, 1989 not complying with the provisions of this Section shall not be enlarged or extended without a new building permit and, further, shall not be replaced, or re-erected without compliance with the provisions of Section 6-305 (a-e) (except for such ordinary repairs or maintenance necessary to keep the fence or wall from becoming a health or safety hazard).